kreludan/chokato/README.md

 ## To-Do List

-Looks like it's not working for the Fruit Machine.
+Looks like it's presently not working for the Fruit Machine or Anchor Management.
 Fix before working on adding the others.

 There are a few more dailies the script should also visit---
 * Tombola